 Awarded by our Admissions staff based on the criteria set by the Admissions Department.
 The amount is unique for each qualifying student based on need.
 This scholarship is renewable for all four years of full-time enrollment provided the student maintains Satisfactory Academic Progress.

 The following scholarship applications are available for download from Forms and Resources.
-In order to be considered, completed applications must be submitted to the Financial Aid Office by June 1st.
+In order to be considered, completed applications must be submitted to the Financial Aid Office by July 1st or by specified deadline.

 Barbara Price of Bluefield, West Virginia, was a tremendous asset to Bluefield College and the founder of the Bluefield College Art Club.
 She was talented in both painting and ceramics, and had a strong desire to help the art program at Bluefield College.
 Due to her love of art and desire to help Bluefield College, this scholarship is named in her memory.
 The applicant must be an art, art education, or graphic communication major at Bluefield College.
 If there are no qualifying students in these majors in a given year, the pool of acceptable majors may be expanded to include any majors which would be considered those within the broad field of Fine Arts.
 Preference shall be given to students with a demonstrated financial need.